Nicklelodeon/TAPAssignment/README.md

 Visit the app at this link now: [http://we-are-the-champions-alb-1-532758427.ap-southeast-1.elb.amazonaws.com](http://we-are-the-champions-alb-1-532758427.ap-southeast-1.elb.amazonaws.com)

+Use the following Google Id to login if you want to manage data or view logs: wearethechampionstestuser@gmail.com wearethechampions123

 This application was completed as the technical assessment for GovTech TAP 2025.

 ## Quick Start with Docker